hamza-cskn/MasterDuels-Issues/README.md

 4) Be sure you've looked up the wiki.

+5) We're accepts only Turkish and English explainations on issues.

 ## Wiki
 Are you looking for wiki?
 [\[Click to visit wiki page of Master Duels\]](https://mrobliviate.gitbook.io/masterduels-wiki-1/)